Tourist information centre managers oversee services that promote the local area and provide information to both visitors and local residents

 - area tourism partnerships

 Funding for tourist information centres is no longer guaranteed and councils have had to make cutbacks in recent years.
-This has created some uncertainty about the future of tourist centres and with more people accessing information on the internet there is less footfall.
-Also, the number of volunteers willing to help for free somewhat jeopardises paid positions and makes them more competitive.
+This, along with more people accessing information on the internet, has created some uncertainty about the future of tourist centres.
+The use of volunteers has also made paid positions more competitive.

-In some cases, where funding is limited or removed altogether, TICs have survived by merging with council one-stop shops and offering a reduced service, or by moving into the private sector and merging with local businesses or attractions.
+In some cases, where funding is limited or removed altogether, tourist information centres have survived by merging with council one-stop shops and offering a reduced service, or by moving into the private sector and merging with local businesses or attractions.

 Look for job vacancies at: